kubazuch/kubazuch/README.md

 I have a strong command of Java and C++, as those are the languages I have programmed in the most.
 I also have a good grasp of C, C#, Python.
 I look forward to learning Kotlin.

 In my free time I like to work on my [C++ game engine](https://github.com/kubazuch/kEn), which I've been writing for the sole purpose of learning.
+It has since become the foundation for all my graphics-related university projects.

 ![](https://raw.githubusercontent.com/kubazuch/github-stats/master/generated/overview.svg#gh-dark-mode-only)
 ![](https://raw.githubusercontent.com/kubazuch/github-stats/master/generated/overview.svg#gh-light-mode-only)